mixpanel/docs/pages/tracking/how-tos/debugging.md

 A cohort might show more in Mixpanel than what is actually being exported to the partner.
 You can find out more about troubleshooting this here.

+### Debugging Discrepancies

+To debug, please make sure that you are looking at data in both systems like this:

+- data that is triggered at the same point of the user journey
+- at the same timeframe and timezone
+- with the same filtering for the query of the data
+- at the same unit (unique user count, total event count or session count)

+Once you have established this, we recommend drilling down into the data, for example into one day that shows the biggest discrepancies.
+You can also drill down into specific segments such as country to identify users that have been tracked in one system, but not the other.
+The goal is to confirm which users are present in one system but not the other, to understand a pattern.

+You can also compare the total event count versus the unique user count in the affected systems.
+If the totals match, but the unique user count shows discrepancies, it likely points to an ID management issue.

+A 'last resort' to get to the bottom of things is to implement your own server-side tracking of the data.
+This will be more reliable as it’s less prone to issues and is independent of Mixpanel and other systems.
+It would give you a source of truth to compare any other system to and go from there.
+While this is resource-intense, it’s a good way to get to a source of truth.

+### Discrepancies with Segment

+The first step here would be to check if you are tracking with a cloud-mode or device-mode integration.

+If the discrepancy is between Mixpanel and another source, but you're tracking via Segment in cloud-mode, you can do the following to troubleshoot:

+- If Segment and Mixpanel show the same data, we recommend reaching out to Segment Support, as this likely points to an issue with Segment tracking.
+- If Mixpanel and Segment don’t show the same data, and both have a discrepancy with a third source, we also recommend reaching out to Segment Support to troubleshoot the discrepancy between the 3rd party and Segment.
+In Mixpanel, you can check for specific distinct_ids that should have events in Mixpanel, or specific events that should be in Mixpanel but might’ve been ingested with a different distinct_id.

+If the discrepancy is between Segment and Mixpanel only, keep in mind that device-mode tracking will send the data to Mixpanel directly.
+If there are discrepancies, you can check for data by searching for specific events, or specific distinct_ids, depending on what you have available from Segment, as it might be that the data has been ingested but allocated to the wrong distinct_id.

+If you are tracking via cloud-mode, data will be sent from Segment to Mixpanel.
+It would basically be the same approach as above, whereas you’d need information from Segment Support when data has been sent.
+If in cloud-mode, then the issue is the communication between the two systems and Segment would need to provide information on when and how data has been sent.